IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 The primary heavily affected server was successfully remediated with the toolkit and broad server-level functionality improved.
 Most tested users recovered Start/OneDrive behavior, and clean/new package initialization worked again.
 A subset of users with already populated `%LOCALAPPDATA%\Packages` trees continued to have OneDrive sign-in problems.
 Those users had reportedly worked earlier, before broad AppX re-registration/reinstall attempts, so earlier troubleshooting may have left separate per-user package/profile damage; that causal link is plausible but unproven.

 Comparison systems in the same environment remain important because the redirected-printer/device-state lifecycle is not identical on every host.
-Larger Procmon captures now suggest that the comparison host often reuses existing state while the affected host repeatedly recreates permanent/system state names, but the exact reuse identity remains unresolved.
+Larger Procmon captures now suggest that the originating host can often process recurring redirected-printer activity without a fresh target allocation for the tested user, while the reproduction host repeatedly recreates permanent/system state names at approximately one per successfully redirected printer; the exact controlling identity remains unresolved.
 The current testing does not establish a universal healthy count or implementation rule.

 The project documentation intentionally focuses on the repeatable diagnostic pattern rather than treating originating counts or one environment's printer behavior as universal thresholds.